New standard, Click board™ milestones, NECTO Studio Updates and 20th birthday2021

 CAN'T STOP, WON'T STOP

-900th Click board™, PLANET DEBUG, NECTO Studio Updates, 8th generation of development boards, NECTO Studio and much more
+900th Click board™, PLANET DEBUG, NECTO Studio Updates, 8th generation of development boards and much more

 In 2020 so much has happened, both in our industry and in the world in general.
 We know it's been a tough year for many people and businesses, and we're very grateful to have had a fantastic year despite everything.